A specialization inequality for tropical complexes: Subdivisions

 We now adopt the notation of Construction~\ref{const:subdivision}.
-We compute the intersection number $\pi^{-1}(C_{v_i}) \cdot C_{F'}$ in two different ways.
+For any facet $f'$ containing $v'$, we compute the intersection number $\pi^{-1}(C_{v_i}) \cdot C_{f'}$ in two different ways.
 First, using the discussion in the previous paragraph, we can represent $\pi^{-1}(C_{v_i})$ as a linear combination of divisors in~$\X'$.
-The ones which intersect $C_{F'}$ correspond to the vertices of~$F'$, together with the vertices in neighboring simplices.
+The ones which intersect $C_{f'}$ correspond to the vertices of~$f'$, together with the vertices in neighboring simplices.
 All together, these give:

-On the other hand, using the projection formula, $\pi^{-1}(C_{v_i}) \cdot C_{F'} = C_{v_i} \cdot \pi(C_{F'})$, and we know that $\pi_*(C_{F'})$ is $C_F$, so the intersection number is $-\alpha(v_i, F)$.
+On the other hand, using the projection formula, $\pi^{-1}(C_{v_i}) \cdot C_{f'} = C_{v_i} \cdot \pi(C_{f'})$, and we know that $\pi_*(C_{f'})$ is $C_f$, so the intersection number is $-\alpha(v_i, f)$.
 Putting these equations together for all $i$, we get:

 We can solve for the $\alpha(v_i', F')$ and we get~(\ref{eq:subdivision}). \end{proof}